 What is Hernia?

-A hernia is a weakness or tear in the abdominal muscles that allows fatty tissue or an organ such as the intestines to protrude through the weak area.
+A hernia is a weakness or tears in the abdominal muscles that allow fatty tissue or an organ such as the intestines to protrude through the weak area.
 Hernias can occur in many places in the body, most often in the groin.
 Sometimes, a weak spot in the abdominal wall can even be present at birth.

 Types of Hernia

 According to a hernia specialist doctor, there are four types of hernia, which are as follow-

 Inguinal hernias are the most common types of male hernias, that are located in the lower abdomen and thigh, move towards the scrotum, as a bulge in the groin.
 They are more common in men than women.
 Inguinal hernias usually occur when fatty tissue or part of a bowel, bulge out through a part of the lower abdominal wall known as inguinal canal.